 Pre-SAT tests, Pre-ACT Tests, and SAT Subject Tests

-The 11th grade practice test for the SAT, called the PSAT, will be given October 14.
+The 11th grade practice test for the SAT, called the PSAT, is given in October each year.
 This PSAT test also enters students in the National Merit Scholarship competition.
 PSAT registration will be held in September.
 You can register in Student Services before school or after school on specified dates.
 Cost is $25.
 Make checks payable to JMM.
 Counselors will be informing students in classes with more specific information in September.

-The 11th grade ACT will be given on March 18th, 2014 to ALL juniors during the school day.
-For the first time, juniors will be able to use this score to report to colleges for admissions purposes.
+The 11th grade ACT will be given on March 1, 2016 to ALL juniors during the school day.
+Juniors will be able to use this score to report to colleges for admissions purposes.

 See your counselor for information about these tests.